 Supply Side Estimates

-The base for the supply side or potential sales estimates for Retail Market Power is the 1997 Census of Retail Trade (CRT), a component of the Economic Census fielded by the U.S. Census Bureau.
-The county level data from CRT is updated to 2005 by accounting for changes in business sales activity each year using wage & employment data from the BLS (the ES-202 file) and local sales tax data.
+The base for the supply side or potential sales estimates for Retail Market Power is the Census of Retail Trade (CRT), a component of the Economic Census fielded by the U.S. Census Bureau.
+The county level data from CRT is updated by accounting for changes in business sales activity each year using wage & employment data from the BLS (the ES-202 file) and local sales tax data.
 The county level values are allocated to block groups based on employment counts from Business Facts.
 This results in block group level potential retail sales estimates by NAICS (North American Industrial Classification System).
 The NAICS categories are further break out by Merchandise Lines and adjusted to reflect current year totals of retail sales.

 Data Sources for Potential Sales: